 - a.
-Install, configure and assist in the commissioning of equipment within analog and digital communication systems, including computer networks and wireless systems, in compliance with relevant standards and regulations. - b.
-Apply principles and identify components of telecommunication systems, for the purpose of maintenance, troubleshooting and repair. - c.
-Conduct tests on equipment, and report results. - d.
+Install, configure and commission equipment within analog and digital communication systems, including computer networks and wireless systems, in compliance with relevant standards and regulations. - b.
+Apply principles and select components of telecommunication systems for the purpose of design, maintenance, and repair. - c.
+Review available information, conduct relevant tests on equipment, interpret and analyze test results and troubleshoot as required. - d.
 Operate electronics and other equipment in compliance with functional specifications and safety procedures. - e.
-Relate principles of Internet Protocol (IP), to the transfer of information within a telecommunication system. - f.
-Follow a regular service schedule - g.
+Relate principles of Internet Protocol (IP) to the transfer of information within a telecommunication system. - f.
+Recommend a regular service schedule. - g.
 Comply with health and safety legislation. - h.
-Relate various telecommunication signals (baseband, wireless, optical) to their appropriate media. - i.
-Troubleshoot, maintain and repair analog and digital communication systems in accordance with standards and guidelines. - j.
-Install local-area networks (LAN) and wide-area networks (WAN) using appropriate networking devices. - k.
-Identify various communication protocols and their applications. - I. Identify noise sources and compare to acceptable specifications. - m.
+Apply transmission line theory to determine appropriate communications media required to transmit a given telecommunications signal over a distance. - i.
+Design, analyze, construct and troubleshoot Radio Frequency (RF) (including microwave) circuits, equipment and systems. - j.
+Implement local-area networks (LAN) and wide-area networks (WAN) using appropriate networking devices. - k.
+Analyze and troubleshoot communication protocols and identify their applications. - I. Identify noise sources and apply filtering techniques. - m.
 Comply with legislation and regulations governing the transmission and reception of radio signals. - n.
 Apply basic concepts related to satellite communications. - o.
-Apply the basic concepts of fibre optic systems.
+Select appropriate media for a particular communication system. - p.
+Design, analyze and troubleshoot communication protocols, including the identification of noise sources and the application of noise-control techniques.